Teaching Research Publications Links

 - Historical Geology (GLY 262).
 Generally offered during the Spring semester

 - Invertebrate Paleontology (GLY 363).
-Generally offered during the spring semester
+Generally offered during the Fall semester

-- Stratigraphy (GLY 471).
-Generaly offered during the Fall semester
+- Sedimentary Geology (GLY 359).
+Generaly offered during the Spring semester

 - Supplemental Field Studies (GLY 400).
 Offered on occassion

 - Mass Extinctions (GLY 529).
 Offered on occasion